Key takeaways

 - Git & GitHub: You’ll learn how to use version control to manage your projects and collaborate with other tech professionals.

-For a deeper look at how this differs from a data science path, check out our guide on Data Analytics vs. Data Science.
+Want to understand how data analytics differs from data science?
+Read our guide on Data Analytics vs. Data Science.

 Career outcomes after completing a Data Analytics Course